Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - Orchestration (Langflow, n8n)/n8n/Recommended, Not - n8n on Heroku with community nodes.md

 - You’ll run into issues with missing nodes due to Heroku’s **ephemeral filesystem**
 - **S3 Hero Dev** can help with file storage, but **can’t be used to persist node installations**
 - You **can’t mount S3** using FUSE-based tools like `s3fs` or `goofys`, because Heroku lacks FUSE support
+- If you must stay on Heroku with community nodes, set `N8N_REINSTALL_MISSING_PACKAGES=true` and build a retry loop that waits for the dyno to be ready
 - The best fix is to migrate to a platform that supports **persistent storage**.